MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 # Bypassing GitHub branch protection with OIDC and Github Environments

-As part of the deploying to AWS with Github Actions is the idea of using an OIDC provider to allow for temporary credentials that can be assumed during the pipeline to enable secure access to AWS accounts.
+As part of deploying to AWS with Github Actions is the idea of using an OIDC provider to allow for temporary credentials that can be assumed during the pipeline to enable secure access to AWS accounts.

 The documentation for which is located [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services#adding-the-identity-provider-to-aws) shows that you should configure your trust policy like so: